Codex2Harsh/Credentia/README.md

 ### Step 2: Install Dependencies
 npm install
 ### Step 3: Run the Application
 npm run dev
-Open your browser and navigate to: http://localhost:5173 (or the port shown in your terminal).
+Open your browser and navigate to: http://localhost:5173 (or the part shown in you terminal).

 ---

 ## ⛓️ Smart Contract Deployment